billroy/cw/README.md

 ### Alpha "frequencies"

-You can enter a frequency that is not a number, like "chatroom".
+You can enter an alphanumeric frequency that is not a number, like "chatroom23".
 Only others with exactly the same frequency will hear your transmissions, and vice versa.

 Privacy note: Don't count on this for privacy.
 Every client sees every dit, even if you're on a non-numeric channel.